Hatred puts every child at risk…

 The strategy of working with a graphic novel is rooted in the format’s appeal, as well as the power of storytelling to shape young minds - in a 2023 study by the National Literacy Trust, 40.3% of children and young people aged 8 to 18 reported that they read comics or graphic novels on paper, screen, or both at least once a month!
 As a result, schools and libraries are actively promoting them as an effective way to engage youth attention.

-For our first major project, we created the Fast Forward learning curriculum to teach young people soft skills like conflict resolution, positive communication, and emotional resilience.
+For our first major project, we created the Fast Forward curriculum to teach young people soft skills like conflict resolution, positive communication, and emotional resilience.
 We activated it with organizations like My Friend’s Place and the Boys and Girls Clubs of the greater Laguna Beach area, and received overwhelmingly positive feedback.
-Now we’re partnering with organizations like the Asian Educators Alliance, Boys and Girls Clubs of Metro Los Angeles, Laguna Beach, and Santa Cruz, and Big Brothers Big Sisters to distribute thousands of free printed copies, along with a free digital edition.
+Now we’re partnering with the Asian Educators Alliance, Boys and Girls Clubs of Metro Los Angeles, Laguna Beach, and Santa Cruz, and Big Brothers Big Sisters to distribute tens of housands of free printed copies, along with a free digital edition.
 In collaboration with educators and therapists, we are also producing a workshop curriculum to allow young people to engage with the graphic novel’s themes in depth.

 You can stop the Hate

-Join us in empowering young people who need our love and support, now more than ever.
-A gift of any size will make a difference.
+Join us in empowering young people who need our love and support.

-A message from founders,
+A message from the founders, Sameer Reddy and Jerlyn Jareunpoon-Phillips